 Mr. Tom Mullane reports

-Freehold Royalties Ltd. has released second quarter results for the period ended June 30, 2017.
+Freehold Royalties Ltd. has released its fourth-quarter and year-end results for the period ended Dec.
+31, 2016.

 RESULTS AT A GLANCE

 FINANCIAL ($000s, except as noted) 2016 2015 Change 2016 2015Change